SenseLogic/CODA/README.md

         target_name;
     ```

-*   Try to split statements on several lines if they become wider than 100 characters,
-    so that it's easy to edit two code files side by side on a single monitor.
+*   Try to split statements on several lines if they become wider than 100 characters, so that it's easy to edit two code files side by side on a single monitor.

-*   When splitting an expression on several lines, start the next lines with an operator,
-    and align it with the start of its left operand (or else indent it by 4 spaces).
+*   When splitting an expression on several lines, start the next lines with an operator and align it with the start of its left operand (or else indent it by 4 spaces).

     ```
     if ( ( tower.GetDistance(